 Laptops have become a crucial aspect of our life.
 We are mostly dependent on it for almost all day long.
 It brings good sides to it like getting things done quickly but there is a cost to the increased affordability and portability of laptops.
 It is Excessive heat.
-As the heat builds up, it affects the performance of the laptops and may cause great damage to it as well.
+As the heat builds up, it affects the performance of the laptops and may cause great damage to them as well.
 To overcome this problem, we have tried to come up with the best available procedure to cool down your laptop.

 Is your Laptop Overheating?

 Well, first you need to make sure if your laptop is overheating.
 A warm laptop isn’t an overheated one.
 If your laptop is warm, it’s quite natural.